The role of non-metricity on neutrino behavior in bumblebee gravity: Introduction

 The possibility that Lorentz symmetry may be spontaneously broken has motivated considerable exploration within alternative gravity models, especially in the context of the Standard Model Extension (SME) \cite{11,AraujoFilho:2024ykw,13,KhodadiPoDU2023,liu2024shadow,llvv2,Magalhaes:2025nql,filho2023vacuum,12,10,9,Liu:2024wpa,llvv1,Liu:2024oas,yang2023static,heidari2024scattering}.
 Among these approaches, the bumblebee framework stands out as a minimal and consistent setting where a vector field acquires a nonvanishing vacuum expectation value.
 As a result, local Lorentz symmetry is no longer preserved, and a preferred direction is spontaneously selected by the vacuum structure—not by explicit symmetry--breaking terms in the action \cite{bluhm2006overview}.
 Such models have proven effective in addressing various gravitational configurations, with particular attention given to how spontaneous Lorentz violation influences thermodynamic quantities and phase transitions in black hole solutions \cite{anacleto2018lorentz,araujo2022thermal,aa2021lorentz,araujo2021thermodynamic,araujo2021higher,reis2021thermal,araujo2022does,paperrainbow}.

 Black hole configurations incorporating spontaneous Lorentz symmetry breaking—particularly within the scope of bumblebee gravity—have drawn increasing attention following the foundational solution introduced in Ref.~\cite{14}.
 Among the primary topics of interest is how such modified backgrounds influence radiative processes, including alterations in the spectrum of Hawking radiation due to deviations from standard Schwarzschild geometry \cite{kanzi2019gup}.
+The gravitational waves \cite{Khodadi:2025wuw} and gravitational baryogenesis \cite{Khodadi:2022mzt} were recently investigated.

 The consequences for gravitational lensing have also been addressed, with particular focus on the angular deflection shifts resulting from the underlying anisotropy \cite{15}.
 Studies on the motion of matter around compact objects—especially the dynamics of accretion and radial infall—have further clarified the physical relevance of these deformations \cite{18,17}.
-In addition, the perturbative response of the spacetime has been investigated through the lens of quasinormal modes \cite{19,Liu:2022dcn}.
+In addition, the perturbative response of the spacetime has been investigated through the lens of quasinormal modes \cite{19,Liu:2022dcn} as well as Neutrino pair annihilation process \cite{Khodadi:2023yiw}.
 Recent developments have extended this analysis into the quantum regime, examining particle production processes near black hole horizons.
 These include scenarios involving both vector \cite{araujo2025does} and tensor fields \cite{AraujoFilho:2024ctw}.